SchwarzGeorg/open-data-service/README.md

 `docker-compose -f docker/docker-compose.yml up`

 ### Building a Docker Image
-You can build a local Docker image from source files using the Gradle task `./gradlew dockerBuild`.
+You can build a local Docker images from source files using the Gradle task `./gradlew dockerBuild`.
 To run the local image with docker-compose call:

 `docker-compose -f docker/docker-compose.yml -f docker/docker-compose.local.yml up`

+With this command all required docker containers are started up.
+This includes
+- the `ods` server and its `database`
+- the `userservice` server and its `database`
+- the message broker `rabbitmq` as async communcation between the micro-services
+- the reverse-proxy `traefik` that bundles all endpoints to one common entry point

 ## Usage